Youth Pathways Grant for Careers in Agriculture

 December 2023: Anticipated Award Date

 All grant applicants must participate in the pre-submission pitch session.
 The pitch session is an opportunity to present your idea before the Youth Pathways Advisory Committee to gain valuable feedback and refine your proposal for final submission.
 The 2023 in-person pitch session will take place Friday, Oct.
-6 from 9 a.m. to 12 p.m. at the Ohio Farm Bureau office in downtown Columbus.
-Each presentation must use the pitch session slide template that will be linked below on Sept.
-1.
+6 from 1 p.m. to 4 p.m. at the Ohio Farm Bureau office in downtown Columbus.
+Each presentation must use the pitch session slide template.

 Upon completion of the pitch session, all organizations will have the opportunity to refine their proposal for a final submission between Oct.
 6-31, 2023.